signalingsystemslab/mRNA-nuclear-export/README.md

 * R (compiler, deSolve, dMod, numDeriv)

 ## Step 6: Generate R data with all modeling results
  A rscript was used to aggregate all results from step 4 and 5 to use for figures, see `Modeling > Create_summary_resutls_data.R`.
+This R script must be run from its parents directory.

 ### Requirements for Step 6
 Needed external softwares: